syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 {% endtabs %}

-N> The tooltip by default will be displayed for 1000 milliseconds.
+N> By default, the tooltip will be displayed for 1000 milliseconds.

 **Show delay**

-Tooltip also has support to delay the time to display by setting the [`SetInitialShowDelay`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_SetInitialShowDelay_System_Windows_DependencyObject_System_Int32_) property in milliseconds.
+The tooltip also has support to delay the time to display by setting the [`SetInitialShowDelay`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_SetInitialShowDelay_System_Windows_DependencyObject_System_Int32_) property in milliseconds.

-The following code example demonstrates the tooltip will be delayed for 1 second at the before display.
+The following code example demonstrates how the tooltip will be delayed for one second before being displayed.

 {% tabs %}